Kentucky Counties: Allen, Barren, Butler, Edmonson, Harlan, Hart, Knox, Logan, Metcalf, Monroe, Simpson, and Warren.

 Trained inspectors and crews retrofit housing for eligible individuals at no cost.
 The work includes installing insulation, sealing the exterior, repairing ducts, and replacing heating equipment, where necessary.
 It is common for a family to save as much as $500 in utility bill costs in the year following the retrofit, depending on the household's usage habits, the climate in the area, and unit prices for the region.

 Applications are assigned a point value.
 Priority points are given to the elderly, disabled applicants, and households with small children.
 Participants are served in order from highest to lowest total point value.
-Should funding be depleted during any program year, a waitlist will be created until additional funds become available.

 · Proof of current income